-I am not taking any additional graduate students (MS or PhD) at this time (2020-2021).
+I currently do not have funds to support additional graduate students (MS or PhD) at this time (2021-2022).
 Please check back next year.

 Not to scare you, but graduate school is not for the faint of heart.
 If my lab seems intriguing, before reaching out to me, please give some serious thought about why you want to go to grad school and what about my lab specifically speaks to you.
 Coming straight out of undergrad, it is pretty rare to have a clear idea about the why and what without some experience behind your belt.
 Experience can be working as a technician or other shorter-term research jobs during and after undergrad, for example.
 Graduate school is not something you should do on a whim or because someone told you to go.